Afon Prysor - Pont Dolydd Prysor to Trawsfynydd

 WATER LEVEL INDICATORS: Should look brown and not scrapey at the put in.
 If it looks fast flowing it is probably quite high.

 GRADING: Grade II with several grade III rapids.
-Two drops that could reach IV in high water.

 GENERAL DESCRIPTION: From the start there is fast easy water for about a kilometre.